 Creating dependency relationship can help cut back on meetings, relay critical information for remote team members, and is a great way to understand the relationship between work to speed up software cycles.
 Project and Product managers can also easily see where they need to unblock teams.

 Commonly asked questions

-You can absolutely use just the Board in ZenHub!
+You can absolutely use Dependencies without other functionality for reporting in ZenHub!
 There’s no obligation to use estimates, releases, or reports.
 We encourage it to help your team get more predictable with software cycles, but you can certainly get started with just the Board!

 How do I save a filter?

 Every filter that gets added to the Board or a report gets added to the URL in your browser as well!
 Simply bookmark this in your Browser to be pulled up again.

 Do issues have to live in only one Release?

 Nope!
 You can have an Issue in more than one Release.
 We recommend adding notes in the Issue about the impact it will have on both Releases to keep up team communication.